 In 2014 the band released their album 'Broken Blues', which lead to a very special live performance to launch it, making a huge visual show, which they would be able to recreate if asked.
 With J Way's blistering guitar solos, gruff voice and occasional blowings on the harp, he gives a truly impressive performance, not wishing to stay still.
 He knows about the blues, and he's never had to go out in to the cotton fields to prove it.
 His brother, Sam provides the support J Way needs with his rumbling bass, making sure at all times that people have a groove to move for.
 Finally Phil brings in the much needed pounding to keep these boys going, the man is certainly not afraid to hit those drums!

-Started in 2010 by J Way, helped by Sam Way and Phil Ward, Far From the Delta have been through many line ups, but now have settled to the original line up.
-With J Way's connections through the jam night he runs, he is able to find a stand in member when one of the three is unavailable.
+Started in 2010 by J Way, helped by Sam Way and Phil Ward, Far From the Delta have been through many line ups, but now have settled to the original line up with a second guitarist, Leigh Pooley, joining in 2019, to help fill the sound out.
+With J Way's connections through the jam night he runs, he is able to find a stand in member when one of the four are unavailable.

 Pete Bailey (Primordial Radio)